 Loops are often used in programming.

-Every statement inside a loop will be executed for each iteration of the loop.
+Each statement in a loop, including the for statement, is executed for each iteration of the loop.

 Search for statements or assignments that can be placed outside the loop.